ftyers/calma/sharedtaskdata/README.md

 ## Tracks

-In order to investigate the role of related language data, we present two tracks:
+We present two tracks: a closed track and an open one.

 **Track 1** Competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
-In addition, competitors are allowed to use the input forms in the test set when training their systems.
+In addition, competitors are allowed to use the input forms in the test set when training their system.

-**Track 2** Competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
-In addition, competitors are allowed to use the input forms in the test set and a plain text dataset when training their systems.
+**Track 2** Competitors get annotated data from related languages as well as a plain text dataset in the target language.
+They learn a model which can analyze unseen target language forms.
+In addition, competitors are allowed to use the input forms in the test set when training their system.

 We encourage participants to provide thorough error analysis.